-Powers of local Police powers to close Powers of the police, authorities to designate down premises or responsible authorities, parts of the local temporary events for up local residents or authority area as places to 24 hours on the businesses, or where alcohol may not grounds of disorder, the councillors to seek a be consumed publicly likelihood of disorder or review of a premises and confiscation of excessive noise. licence or club alcohol in these areas. certificate.
-Prosecution of personal Police enforcement of Participation in local licence holders or the general law trade liaison schemes members of staff who concerning disorder and e.g. Pub watch. sell alcohol to people antisocial behaviour. who are drunk.
-Planning controls.
+Police powers to close Powers of the police,

+down premises or responsible authorities,

+emporary events for up local residents or

+o 24 hours on the businesses, or

+grounds of disorder, the councillors to seek a

+ikelihood of disorder or review of a premises

+excessive noise. licence or club

+certificate.

+Police enforcement of Participation in local

+he general law trade liaison schemes

+concerning disorder and e.g. Pub watch.

+antisocial behaviour.

 Provision of CCTV.
-Use of trained security and other staff.
-Drug control policies.
-I and the second
+Use of trained security

+and other staff.

+own premises or emporary events for up to 24 hours on the rounds of disorder, the kelihood of disorder or excessive noise. olice enforcement of the general law concerning disorder and intisocial behaviour.